Are Walk-In Tubs Tax Deductible?

 white walk-in tub in modern bathroom

 Walk-in tubs aren’t cheap, but they provide a safer way to bathe when you have mobility issues or trouble with balance using a standard tub.
-The good news is that they can be tax deductible.
-You just need to meet certain criteria.
+They can also be tax deductible if you meet certain criteria.

 The IRS states that equipment installed in your home for treatment reasons, including home modifications, can be deducted from your taxes.
 If you want to deduct the cost of your walk-in tub, you need to prove that it’s a medical necessity.